ClickHouse/ClickHouse/docs/en/sql-reference/statements/system.md

 ```

 ### SYNC REPLICA {#query_language-system-sync-replica}
-Wait when ReplicatedMergeTree table will synced with other replicas in cluster, will run until receive_timeout if fetches currently disabled for table:
+Wait until a `ReplicatedMergeTree` table will be synced with other replicas in a cluster.
+Will run until `receive_timeout` if fetches currently disabled for the table.

 ``` sql
 SYSTEM SYNC REPLICA [[db.]replicated_merge_tree_family_table_name]